Comparison

 Unique Asset Support

-For fungible assets like ETH/USDC, order books work brilliantly because many participants share the same unit of exchange.
-For unique assets like NFTs, each item creates its own market with a population of one seller.
+For fungible assets like ETH/USDC, order books work brilliantly because many users share the same unit of exchange.
+For unique assets like NFTs, each item creates its own tiny market.
 An order book cannot aggregate demand across different items.
-SWAPS treats all items as nodes in the same preference network, allowing demand for different items to combine into coordinated trades.
+SWAPS helps demand for different items become available trades.

 Discovery Scope

 An order book can only see demand within a single asset pair.
-It has no visibility into whether a chain of trades across multiple asset pairs could satisfy more participants.
-SWAPS evaluates the entire preference network simultaneously, discovering opportunities that are invisible to any single order book -- even if you operated every possible order book in parallel.
+It has no visibility into broader marketplace opportunities that could satisfy more users.
+SWAPS evaluates the marketplace as a whole, discovering opportunities that are invisible to any single order book.

 Liquidity Source